This add-on is operated by BlazeMeter Inc.

 Decide whether to launch a single testing server or a cluster of up to 100 dedicated servers, by simply sliding a slider handle.
 You can resize your test at any time.
 BlazeMeter reduces the time required to set up and run tests to minutes, allowing you to quickly scale capacity, both up and down, as your testing requirements change.

-Use our Master/Slave feature, users can test your website and aggregate multi-geo locations results into a single report OR run numerous tests, each executing a different script from a different geo-location and then aggregate results into a single report.
+Users can test their website and aggregate multi-geo locations results into a single report OR run numerous tests, each executing a different script from a different geo-location and then aggregate results into a single report.

 Opt for the geo location for traffic origin of choice.
 Our servers are located in California, Oregon and Virginia USA, Tokyo, Ireland, Brazil, Singapore and Australia.